OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ## Anti-patterns

 We are certainly not the first product to implement this feature.
-Many of the tools in our ecosystem have git integration.
+Many of the tools in our ecosystem have Git integration.
 This gave us the opportunity to play with various implementations and to develop a sense of what made the difference between an enjoyable, and not so enjoyable, experience.

 It became clear that there are a few patterns we would like to avoid.

 ### Anti-pattern #1: Git DB

-It is tempting to think of git as "just another database", and to simply swap out one persistance layer for another.
-So changes are persisted in a git repository, but none of the real power of git is enabled.
+It is tempting to think of Git as "just another database", and to simply swap out one persistance layer for another.
+So changes are persisted in a Git repository, but none of the real power of Git is enabled.
 Branches aren't supported, commit messages can't be supplied, text records may not be human-readable, etc.

-The only benefit of git in this scenario is the historical record, which certainly isn't nothing, but even this is compromised.
+The only benefit of Git in this scenario is the historical record, which certainly isn't nothing, but even this is compromised.

 Replacing `dbTransaction.Commit()` with `gitRepo.Push()` might be the quickest way, but as a user it is rather disappointing.

 ### Anti-pattern #2: Baby with the bathwater

-In this anti-pattern users can opt-in to git integration, but only if they are willing to forfeit other features.
+In this anti-pattern users can opt-in to Git integration, but only if they are willing to forfeit other features.

 Having spent the past months building this feature it's very easy to see how this happens, and sometimes it's inevitable.
 For an application built on a relational database, it’s difficult to ensure all the various features still function once a chunk of the application data is no longer stored in the database, and no longer has a single version.

 It’s tempting to simply disable them, and convince yourself it's the user's choice.
-And honestly, in early releases of this feature we will disable some functionality, but wherever possible we are striving hard to ensure the decision to enable git comes with as few compromises as possible.
+And honestly, in early releases of this feature we will disable some functionality, but wherever possible we are striving hard to ensure the decision to enable Git comes with as few compromises as possible.

 ### Anti-pattern #3: Obfuscation via abstraction

-In this pattern git concepts are abstracted in the application.
+In this pattern Git concepts are abstracted in the application.
 An example might be branching exposed as a “draft” metaphor.

 There’s nothing necessarily wrong with this, and done right it can be very powerful.
-But its risky for an application like Octopus, where users are likely to have an understanding of git concepts.
+But its risky for an application like Octopus, where users are likely to have an understanding of Git concepts.

-Where possible we've used git terminology and concepts, rather than trying to hide them under abstractions.
+Where possible we've used Git terminology and concepts, rather than trying to hide them under abstractions.

 ### Anti-pattern #4: YAMSONXML hell

-We firmly believe that wanting git integration does not imply wanting to forgo all UI assistance.
-We decided early on that we were determined to not force a choice between git integration and a good UX.
+We firmly believe that wanting Git integration does not imply wanting to forgo all UI assistance.
+We decided early on that we were determined to not force a choice between Git integration and a good UX.

 Having a human-readable text representation of your config, which you can view history, branch, compare, and merge, is empowering.
 Staring at a blinking cursor in an empty text file is not.